ahuacate/sonarr/README.md

 ![alt text](https://raw.githubusercontent.com/ahuacate/sonarr/master/images/quality.png)

 ### 2.04 Configure Indexers
-This is where you configure Sonarr to use Usenet a your primary search indexer and Torrents as secondary.
+This is where you configure Lidarr to use Usenet as your primary search indexer and Torrents (Jackett) as the secondary indexer.
 For torrents Sonarr uses Jackett which must be installed as shown [HERE](https://github.com/ahuacate/jackett).

 **A) Add Jackett as a Indexer**